MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 https://login.microsoftonline.com/{tenant}/v2.0/adminconsent?client_id=<CLIENT_ID>&redirect_uri=<REDIRECT_URI>&scope=https://ps.outlook.com/.default
 ```

-#### How to grant consent if you registered the application for your own tenent
+#### How to grant consent if you registered the application for your own tenant

 If you registered your application in your own tenant using "Accounts in this organizational directory only", you can simply go forward and use the application configuration page within the Azure AD admin center to grant the admin consent, and don´t need to use the authorization request URL approch.

 ![image](https://user-images.githubusercontent.com/31959947/177141210-8aa8a82d-4822-4c2e-86ea-9626b2c4ac32.png)